 Learning to control and minimize the impact your fear has on your life will allow you to achieve your goals, stay focused, and continue to be excited about what lies ahead.

-How to Control your Fears?
+How to Conquer Your Fears?

-#1.
-Most of your fears are not really “protecting” you.
 If you have a fear of something that is not going to harm you physically, you need to learn to control that dread.
 These sources of anxiety are not protecting you from harm and, instead, they may actually be causing more damage to your overall happiness.
 Reducing emotionally-based fears is essential for unlocking your potential and helping you achieve all you want in life.

-#2.
-When you are afraid, more fears will grow.
 The longer you tolerate irrational concerns that serve no physical purpose, the more likely you are to become fearful of other things.
 Staying afraid reduces your ability to see your anxieties as irrational and to make choices to deal with these emotions, as your fears become more concrete and embedded into your psyche.

 Releasing your fears can allow you to see things more clearly, to have a more positive outlook about your future, and to better identify the sources of possible new fears when they start to creep in.
 In short, they make you better able to ward off new anxieties and help you attain your goals.